NoelM/hambooklet/README.md

 ### Booklet Sources

 The sources of the booklet are contained within the file `booklet.odt` in the OpenDocument format (XML derived); the recommended editor is [LibreOffice](https://www.libreoffice.org/).
-The document is written entirely with the font [Inter](https://github.com/rsms/inter), under the SIL Open Font License.
+The document is written with the font [Inter](https://github.com/rsms/inter), under the SIL Open Font License, and [Latin Modern](https://www.gust.org.pl/projects/e-foundry/latin-modern), under the GUST Font License.

 ### Prefixes